VarunSaiTeja/Graph.ArgumentValidator/README.md

 As HotChocolate doesn't validate input arguments, After installing this package, By just adding 2 lines of code in your Startup.cs file.
 You will be adding support for validation to all input models in your Queries/Mutations.

 **Tech Note**: You can use all validation attributes/rules from System.ComponentModel.DataAnnotations (ex: Required, MinLength, Regex etc).
-This package just adds a middleware to the hot chocolate resolver for validating your input models as configured in below steps.
+This package just adds a middleware to the hot chocolate resolver for validating your input models as configured in the below steps.

 ## Steps for configuring validator